Saving the North Atlantic right whale - North AmericaDon't fail our whale

 Recently, due in part to the efforts of IFAW experts, the definition was updated to include serious injuries and morbidities (sublethal injuries and illnesses) in addition to mortalities.
 This change allows UME statistics to more accurately represent the dire nature of these events.
 In 2017 a UME was officially declared for North Atlantic right whales.

 Bioacoustics is the science of sounds produced by or affecting living organisms.
-Studying bioacoustics involves listening to wildlife vocalisations.
+Studying bioacoustics involves listening to wildlife vocalizations.

 Critically endangered is a listing given by the IUCN to species facing an extremely high risk of extinction in the wild.